neatlab/neatio.org/README.md

-# NEAT Web Wallet
+# NEAT Site

 Written in TypeScript, built with Vue.js

-NOTE: Use Node version 14.17.0